-- Students will achieve and maintain a high cumulative grade point average (GPA ≥ 3.0) from course grades earned throughout the program. - The combination of courses comprising the degree ensures that students acquire and demonstrate - 1. effective communication skills - 2. a full understanding of the scientific method - 3. a generalized knowledge in ecological, geological, chemical and biological concepts as they relate to the marine environment

-- 4. a generalized knowledge of the natural and human-driven problems currently impacting, and anticipated to impact, the marine environment - 5. in-depth knowledge of a specific aspect of marine environmental sciences - Completion of the degree is expected to lead to: placements in the chosen field, in a position requiring graduate training; or to career advancement in the case of working professionals. - Students are expected to complete the degree within 2 years of full-time study, and within 5 years of part-time study.
+- Students will achieve and maintain a high cumulative grade point average (GPA ≥ 3.0) from course grades earned throughout the program. - The combination of courses comprising the degree ensures that students acquire and demonstrate - 1. effective communication skills - 2. a full understanding of the scientific method - 3. a generalized knowledge in ecological, geological, chemical and biological concepts as they relate to the marine environment - 4. a generalized knowledge of the natural and human-driven problems currently impacting, and anticipated to impact, the marine environment - 5. in-depth knowledge of a specific aspect of marine environmental sciences - Completion of the degree is expected to lead to: placements in the chosen field, in a position requiring graduate training; or to career advancement in the case of working professionals.

 2.1.5.
-Joint MS Degrees
+Joint M.S.
+Degrees

-The joint MS degrees are combinations of essential elements of the separate majors: Marine Biology/Coastal Zone Management, Marine Biology/Marine Environmental Sciences, or Coastal Zone Management/Marine Environmental Sciences.
+The joint M.S. degrees are combinations of essential elements of the separate majors: Marine Biology/Coastal Zone Management, Marine Biology/Marine Environmental Sciences, or Coastal Zone Management/Marine Environmental Sciences.
 These options give students a broader training in marine science.
-They do, however, require that students take additional courses past the single MS program's curriculum to satisfy requirements of a joint MS degree.
-Students are expected to complete the degrees within 3 years of full-time study, and within 6 years in the case of part-time students.
+They do, however, require that students take additional courses past the single M.S. program's curriculum to satisfy requirements of a joint M.S. degree.
+Students are expected to complete the degrees within 3 years of full-time study, and within 6 years in the case of part-time study.

-2.1.6 MS Biological Sciences (MsBSc)
+2.1.6 M.S.
+Biological Sciences (BMME)

-The MSBSc provides both a traditional biological curricula and innovative approaches to instruction with a specialization. in molecular biology.
-The students take core and required courses spanning a wide range of disciplines, from molecular, through organismal, to ecosystem-level biology.
+The M.S. in Biological Sciences provides both a traditional biological curricula and innovative approaches to instruction with a specialization in molecular biology.
+The students take core and elective courses spanning a wide range of disciplines, from molecular, through organismal, to ecosystem-level biology.
 This rigorous curriculum provides a practical foundation that can be applied as an entry point or terminal degree to professional careers in biomedicine, biotechnology and environmental biology.

-The MSBSc is not a lock-step program and offers both thesis and capstone (non-thesis) tracks.
+The M.S. in Biological Sciences is not a lock-step program and offers both thesis and capstone (non-thesis) tracks.
 The capstone (non-theses) track is the default option and will require 45 credit hours (24 hours of core/required courses, 15 hours of electives, and 6 hours of capstone).
 The theses track will require 39 credit hours for completion (24 hours of core/required courses, 9 hours of electives, and 6 hours of theses) and also the approval of a Halmos College of Natural Sciences and Oceanography (HCNSO) faculty member to advise and support a specific research project.